Give gifts that enhance the outdoor experience. And relish the fact that your loved one will carry your gift along on great adventures.

-All items listed here are things we’ve personally tested or brands that we love.
-From a tent to hiking boots, we’ve got you covered.
+All items listed here are things we’ve personally tested or made by brands we love.
+From tents to hiking boots to fleeces, we’ve got you covered.

 Want to get in on what might be the next big brand?
-Appalachian Gear Company (AGC) uses 100-percent alpaca fiber with “no harsh chemical processing,” no synthetic fibers, and all U.S. manufacturing.
-The result: AGC’s trademark All-Paca material — a warm, soft, stretchy alternative to merino.
+Appalachian Gear Company (AGC) uses 100% alpaca fiber with “no harsh chemical processing” or synthetic fibers, and it’s entirely manufactured in the U.S. The result is AGC’s trademark All-Paca material — a warm, soft, stretchy alternative to merino.

-We’ve worn these hoodies through fall and winter and can attest to their comfort, whether on a chilly walk, in a drafty gear cave, or snuggling up at home at the end of an epic day.
-This Charlotte, North Carolina-based brand launched on Kickstarter late last year and is just now making a name for itself.
+We’ve worn these All-Paca Fleece Hoodies through fall and winter and can attest to their comfort, whether on a chilly walk, in a drafty gear cave, or snuggling up at home at the end of an epic day.
+This Charlotte, North Carolina-based brand launched on Kickstarter late last year and is making a name for itself.

 This duffel is undeniably cool.
 It doesn’t just look rugged, it is rugged.
 We took it across the U.S.-Mexico border last year for a multiday bikepacking trip.
 Not only that, but since then we’ve dropped it, kicked it, strapped it down, and stuffed it in overhead bins, and it shows zero signs of fatigue.

 With some cleverly designed carry options — backpack straps, shoulder sling, and suitcase carry — and not too many features, the REI Big Haul Duffel 40L wins our praise.
 Compression straps, ballistic nylon construction, and daisy chains make this a versatile and durable bag.